By Agrippina Fadel

 Gomez said that while she supports the succession plan, she sees Bolton’s lack of supporting documents for the item as lying.
 “This is not a proper mechanism.
 There should be a discussion versus somebody acting like this city is his dictatorship,” she added.

-The commission voted unanimously to appoint Levent Sucuoglu as the new city manager and will discuss his contract at the next meeting in January.
+The commission unanimously appointed Levent Sucuoglu as the new city manager and will discuss his contract at the next meeting in January.

 Ottinot took over as city attorney on Thursday.